Skip to content

 CA Protocol

-- App users are required to permit the allowance values or reconfigure them if the app allows.
-Allowances enable Arcana Vault to collect required funds from the EoA account on one or more source chains, as per the user's intent.
+2. App users are required to permit the allowance values or reconfigure them if the app allows.
+Allowances enable Arcana Vault to collect required funds from the EOA account on one or more source chains, as per the user's intent.

-tokens on a destination chain Y and transact via a Web3 app. - Arcana verifies that user has sufficient funds across the source chains in the user's EoA account and adequate allowances are pre-configured to enable chain abstraction, pay gas fees.
+4. Arcana verifies that user has sufficient funds across the source chains in the user's EOA account and adequate allowances are pre-configured to enable chain abstraction, pay gas fees.

-- Once the solver services the intent and provides the necessary liquidity on the desired destination chain into the user's EoA, the user can instantly spend it.
+7. Once the solver services the intent and provides the necessary liquidity on the desired destination chain into the user's EOA, the user can instantly spend it.